Article

 Where I Stand

 Let me now state my position as clearly as I can.
 The probability that the human genome arose by random chemical processes, with or without the subsequent operation of natural selection, is mathematically indistinguishable from zero.
 The probability that the foundational genetic system of any life form, even the simplest, arose by random chemical processes is mathematically indistinguishable from zero.
-The numbers are not close.
+The numbers are nowhere near close to each other.
 They are not even in the same arithmetic universe.
 The chance hypothesis fails, not by a hair, but by a margin so large that it is not a hypothesis at all.

 This conclusion does not require religious commitment.
 It does not require any specific alternative theory.
 It does not require accepting any creation narrative from any tradition.
 It requires only that one follow the mathematics where the mathematics goes, and the mathematics goes far past the point at which any honest inquirer must concede that something other than chance is responsible for the information observed in living systems.